 – Defines marked/highlighted text.

-By using these semantic elements, web developers can create more meaningful and accessible websites that are easier to understand and navigate for users and search engines alike.
+Using these semantic elements, web developers can create more meaningful and accessible websites that are easier for users and search engines to understand and navigate.